jderik/07-Regression/Quiz3.md

 #####Ans : Holding weight constant, cylinder appears to have less of an impact on mpg than if weight is disregarded.

+####Q03 : Consider the mtcars data set.
+Fit a model with mpg as the outcome that considers number of cylinders as a factor variable and weight as confounder.
+Now fit a second model with mpg as the outcome model that considers the interaction between number of cylinders (as a factor variable) and weight.
+Give the P-value for the likelihood ratio test comparing the two models and suggest a model using 0.05 as a type I error rate significance benchmark.

+#####Ans :